qzyse2017/goodProblems/misc.md

 ## good conventions for comments on source code?
 List some good rules which I got from Rob Pike's _Practise of programming_ below

-1. ```Comments shouldn't report self-evident information```
+> 1. Comments shouldn't report self-evident information

-2. ```Comment functions and global data```
+> 2. Comment functions and global data

-3. ```Don't comment bad code, rewrite it.
-Comment anything unusual or potentially con- fusing, but when the comment outweighs the code, the code probably needs fixing.
+> 3. Don't comment bad code, rewrite it.
+Comment anything unusual or potentially confusing, but when the comment outweighs the code, the code probably needs fixing.
 This example uses a long, muddled comment and a conditionally-compiled debugging print statement to explain a single statement:
-? ```
+?

-4. ```Don't contradict the code.
+> 4. Don't contradict the code.
 Most comments agree with the code when they are writ- ten, but as bugs are fixed and the program evolves, the comments are often left in their original form, resulting in disagreement with the code.
-This is the likely expla- nation for the inconsistency in the example that opens this chapter.```
+This is the likely expla- nation for the inconsistency in the example that opens this chapter.

-5. ```Clarify, don't confuse.
-Comments are supposed to help readers over the hard parts, not create more obstacles```
+> 5. Clarify, don't confuse.
+Comments are supposed to help readers over the hard parts, not create more obstacles

 and for the second item, I have read some code which use tools to generate documentation about its key method usages and meanings.
 This seems to solved the fourth item at the same time and I think it's a quite good practise for writing code.